wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - [Part 5: WebexCC Desktop Layout](#part-5-webexcc-dekstop-layout)
     * [9.
 WebexCC Salesforce Desktop Layout Configuration](#9-webexcc-salesforce-desktop-layout-configuration)
 - [Login Agent and Make a Test Call](#login-agent-make-call)

+# 4.1 Salesfoce integration

+### Pre-requisites

+1. Administrator/ Supervisor with Salesforce access​.
+2. Administrator/ Supervisor with WebexCC portal access​.
+3. New user (Agent) is already created​.
+4. Agent is able to login to agent desktop​.
+5. Agent should be part of a team​.
+6. Basic knowledge of JSON format​.
+7. Salesforce Custom Desktop Layout.
+8. Use any online [JSON validator](https://jsonlint.com/) to validate the file​.
+9. Lab 2 (IVR and Contact Routing) completed.

 ## Optional: Create Salesforce Account